 9. Generally, decisions of the panel will not be published if no allegations have been upheld.
 If one or more allegations are upheld, and a decision is made to publish in accordance with the criteria below, we will publish the following on our website:

 10. We will publish the Chair’s written findings in any case where the allegation (or at least one allegation if more than one) has been upheld.
 We will publish the hearing findings, decision and sanction imposed.
 If no sanction is imposed, we will still publish any findings and decisions.

 11. We will publish the name and membership or registration number of the member to allow them to be identified correctly.
 We will not include private personal information that is not contained in the determination itself or which would cause disproportionate harm to the private life of the person concerned.

 12. Our starting point is that we will publish determinations in full, but we may make redactions where necessary to:

 - protect persons other than the member (including complainants, clients or witnesses)

-- prevent the identification of complainants, clients or witnesses, where the Assistant Registrar, Professional Conduct (AR) considers it would not be appropriate to do so
+- prevent the identification of complainants, clients or witnesses, where the Assistant Registrar, Professional Conduct (AR) considers it would be appropriate to do so

 - comply with legal obligations.